Fourknocks, while smaller in size compared to Newgrange, offers a more intimate and personal experience as a passage tomb for visitors.

 We can explore the chamber at our own pace, immersing ourselves in the mesmerizing megalithic art .
 One notable engraving within the chamber possibly depicts a human face, if so it would be Ireland’s oldest anthropomorphic representations.

 Constructed approximately 5000 years ago, Fourknocks stands contemporaneous with Newgrange and other passage tombs in the Boyne Valley, situated 16km (10 miles) southeast of Newgrange.
 The name “Fourknocks” originates from the Irish “Fuair Cnoic,” meaning Cold Hills.

-Fourknocks has a short passage leading into a wide pear shaped chamber with three smaller offset chambers.
-The original roof was probably a wooden structure supported by a central pole.
-The current concrete roof was constructed in 1952 at the end of a two year excavation.
-Fragments of 65 burials were found in the tomb, both cremated and unburnt remains of adults and children.
-Decorated Pottery and Vessels and personal ornaments including pendants and beads were also found.
-All of the items found were moved to the National Museum.
+The site features a short passage leading into a spacious pear-shaped chamber with three smaller offset chambers.
+Originally, a wooden structure likely supported the roof, but in 1952, a concrete roof was added following a two-year excavation.
+Among the discoveries were fragments from 65 burials, encompassing both cremated and unburnt remains of adults and children.
+Additionally, decorated pottery, vessels, and personal ornaments such as pendants and beads were unearthed, all of which now reside in the National Museum.

-The entrance to Fourknocks is too far north to have a solar alignment, however the Fourknocks mound is aligned with the path of Winter Solstice sunrise towards Newgrange.
-During the stone age the passage at Fourknocks was aligned with the helical rising of the “W” shaped constellation of Cassiopeia, perhaps this accounts for the dominance of W shaped zig zag megalithic art at Fourknocks.
+While the entrance lacks a solar alignment, the Fourknocks mound aligns with the Winter Solstice sunrise path toward Newgrange.
+In the Stone Age, the passage at Fourknocks aligned with the helical rising of the W shaped constellation Cassiopeia, potentially explaining the prevalence of zigzag megalithic art with a W shaped motif at Fourknocks.